WayFind Teacher Assessment

 Reports at the individual teacher, class, school, district and state levels enable districts to compare data.
 See exactly where your teachers and schools are strongest.

-The following is a sample teacher report, showing results of the first ISTE Standards for Teachers standard.
+The following is a sample teacher report, showing results of the first ISTE Standards-T standard.
 Descriptions of each section are listed on the side.

 - The Exam Score section shows the average score for all teachers who have taken the assessment, enabling teachers to understand how their scores relate to others.

-- The Exam Skill Modules section shows which ISTE Standards for Teachers strands PD needs to target for this teacher.
+- The Exam Skill Modules section shows which ISTE Standards-T strands PD needs to target for this teacher.

 - The Per-Standard Detail Results section shows which performance indicators teachers struggle with.
 All 20 standards would be listed here.
 For sample purposes, only standards 1a-1d are shown.